zkmopro/mopro/mopro-cli/README.md

 - `mopro build`: Build the project for specified platforms.
 - `mopro update`: Update bindings with new API for specified platforms.
 - `mopro test`: Run tests for specific platform and test cases.

+### Example

+For example, to create a hello world with desktop bindings (Rust), run:

+`mopro init --adapter circom --platform desktop hello-world`

 ## Contributing